 - Idle the engine again for at least five minutes

 - Drive the vehicle at a range of speeds using various acceleration/deceleration cycles (on and off throttle)

 It is possible for fault codes and a check engine light to come on, if so just clear them and repeat the drive cycle again.

-Most cars will eventually enter re-learn mode themselves but others may need a date with the main dealer’s scan tool.
+Most cars will eventually enter re-learn mode themselves, but others may need a date with the main dealer’s scan tool.

 Can I clean the throttle body with Carburetor cleaner?
 Throttle body cleaner is a heavy-duty cleaner specially developed to break down hard carbon deposits.
-A carburetor cleaner could be used to clean the throttle body, but won’t be as effective.
+A carburetor cleaner could be used to clean the throttle body, but it won’t be as effective.